creekdrops/svelte-pocketbase/README.md

 Need to show (or hide) certain parts of your UI based on a user's authentication status?
 Simply wrap any content you want to conditionally render with the `User` component, and it will only appear if there is a user object in the `authStore`.

 If you want a fallback element for signed-out users?
 Just assign it to the `signedout` slot.

+Also, if you want to render a placeholder during the loading phase, assign an element to the `loading slot` as we do for all other components.

 To access the user's data, just use the `let:user` directive to pass it down to any child elements.